timchungdmd/reading-notes/class-04.md

 ### CSS Layout: Normal Flow CSS Layout: Positioning

-What is meant by “normal flow”?
+What is meant by normal flow?
 - "The way that webpage elements lay themselves out if you haven't changed their layout"

 What are a few differences between block-level and inline elements?